BPD and bipolar disorder can coexist and sometimes worsen each other’s symptoms. But many treatments exist to help you manage your symptoms.

 - Systems Training for Emotional Predictability and Problem Solving (STEPPS)

-Hospitalization may be necessary in treating people with both disorders.
+Hospitalization may be necessary for treating people with both disorders.
 The manic episodes that go along with bipolar disorder combined with the suicidal tendencies sparked by BPD may cause a person to attempt to take their life.

 If you think someone is at immediate risk of self-harm or hurting another person: